abhiii-raj/WEB-DEV-Journey/Miscellenaous/README.md

                     res.send(`<h1>Welcome to the page ${user}</h1>`);
                 });

-                in case we are sending json data then we can use, Agar aap chahte hai ki express json data ko bhi padh paaye then you can use, app.use(express.json());
+                In case we are sending json data then we can use,

+                Agar aap chahte hai ki express json data ko bhi padh paaye then you can use, app.use(express.json());

 # Revisiting OOPS in JS